vicentedpsantos/best-movies-list/README.md

 <h1>MovieList</h1>

-	This website lists the best movies of 2017, elected by the<br/> author.
-Movie objects are instantiated through class Movie, and take as arguments their title<br/>, brief storyline, poster image link and youtube official trailer link.
-A list is created with<br/> all movie objects and then passed through a function that renders the html + css + JS of the website.
+This website lists the best movies of 2017, elected by the author.
+Movie objects are instantiated through class Movie, and take as arguments their title, brief storyline, poster image link and youtube official trailer link.
+A list is created with all movie objects and then passed through a function that renders the html + css + JS of the website.

 <h2>Prerequisites: </h2>
 	python 2.7